orjangj/cookbook/security/secure_boot.md

 processor.
 It is the first significant code that is executed by the processor after power-on or reset, and contains instructions for initial hardware setup needed to boot the next image.
-Where and how to load and execute the next image from (and in which order) is in many cases configurable through strap pins, electronic fuses, or internal flash settings.
+Where and how to load and execute the next image from, and in which order, is in many cases configurable through strap pins, electronic fuses, or internal flash settings.
 The Boot ROM may contain additional functionality, possibly extendable to user code during or after boot, such as the ability to verify the next image for validity and correctness before